Skip to content

 Step 3: Let’s Get Action-Packed with GitHub Actions

-Step 4: Write the Workflow
+Step 4: Define the Workflow

 name: Python CI Pipeline